Products / Drilling Fluids

 • Check for blocked jets or lines

-• SAPP thinner as last resort (use sparingly - increases fluid loss)
+• SAPP thinner as last resort (use sparingly)

-Symptoms: Mud level drops, return flow stops or diminishes
+Mud level drops, return flow stops or diminishes.

-• Mix thick LCM pill (high-viscosity bentonite + fibrous material)
+• Mix thick LCM pill (high-vis bentonite + fibrous material)

-• In emergency: sawdust or shredded paper can help plug voids
+• In emergency: sawdust or shredded paper can plug voids

 • Always maintain reserve of thick bentonite + LCM on site

-Symptoms: Sticky clay adhering to bit, stabilizers, or rods forming large masses
+Sticky clay adhering to bit, stabilizers, or rods.

 • Increase PHPA concentration for better clay inhibition